 When to take a pregnancy test?

-Some women aren’t aware of implantation cramps and bleeding and they experience pregnancy symptoms like nausea vomiting, fatigue, bloating and a missed period etc. It’s the time to consult your doctor or to take pregnancy test with strip at home.
+Some women aren’t aware of implantation cramps and bleeding and they experience pregnancy symptoms like nausea vomiting, fatigue, bloating and a missed period etc. It’s the time to consult your doctor or to take the pregnancy test with a strip at home.

 This test provides accurate results after 10 days of ovulation before you missed a period.
-This test detects presence of beta HCG.
+This test detects the presence of beta HCG.
 You must wait until you missed a period.

 How do most of the women feel when they bleed during pregnancy?

-As I’ve experienced, to bleed during pregnancy is alarming situation because not all women understand that it is a normal situation.
-But I recommend seeing your doctor if you bleed like this and never ignore it if it happens in larger amount.
+As I’ve experienced, to bleed during pregnancy is an alarming situation because not all women understand that it is a normal situation.
+But I recommend seeing your doctor if you bleed like this and never ignore it if it happens in a larger amount.

 How much implantation bleeding is common?

 It is common among 20% of women means one out of five women face this.
-They face bleeding once in throughout their early pregnancy.
+They face bleeding once throughout their early pregnancy.